This page is a labor of love, dedicated to Belka, Valeska

 SOURCE

 free radical formation in the body must be added too, such as Vit.
-E.
+E and

-acid Omega 3 and Omega 6's, aid the immune sytem, nervous sytsem, and skin;
+the essential fatty acid Omega 3 and Omega 6's, aid the immune sytem, nervous

-but require the addition of larger amounts of Vit E, an antioxidant vitamin.
+sytsem, and skin; but require the addition of larger amounts of Vit E,

-Otherwise bllod levels of Vit E can become depleted.
-This is especially
+an antioxidant vitamin.
+Otherwise blood levels of Vit E can become depleted.

-important during pregnancy and lactation.
-Chicken supplies Omega 6's.
-Omega
+This is especially important during pregnancy and lactation.
+Chicken supplies

-3 essential fatty acids are the ones most likely to be in short supply.
+Omega 6's.
+Omega 3 essential fatty acids are the ones most likely to be

 ----Olive oil---Less expensive than flaxseed, high in unsaturated fats but not high in Omega 3's, so not as beneficial a fatty acid profile.
 Keep refridgerated.
 Cold-pressed is best.

 ---Other oils, for calories---Can be added to a raw diet if more fats are needed by an individual dog.
-Add 1 or 2 TBN to meals low in fat, such as a heart meat meal.
-Olive oil, safflower oil, or real butter.
+Add 1 or 2 TBN to meals low in fat.
+Olive oil, or real butter.
 Avoid partially hydrogenated oils, vegetable oil, corn oil, peanut oil, etc. Read "Fats That Heal, Fats That Kill", by Udo Erasmus.
 Don't forget to add antioxidants along with polyunsatuated fats.

 EDIBLE BONES---